DarknessFX/zig_workbench/README.md

   }
 },
 </pre>
-Remember to fix the hard-coded paths (at miDebuggerPath) to reflect your local folder path to RADDebugger.
+Remember to fix the hard-coded paths (at miDebuggerPath) to reflect your local folder to RADDebugger path.

 ### Ctrl+R is the new F5